Happy April Fools Day :)

 - 1 teaspoon vanilla

-- ¼ cup honey, maple syrup, brown rice syrup, or agave nectar
+- ¼ cup honey, maple syrup, or brown rice syrup

 - ¼ teaspoon almond extract